autodesk-forks/USD/pxr/usdImaging/bin/usdviewweb/README.md

 # Clone the USD source code
 git clone --recursive https://git.autodesk.com/autodesk-forks/usd/tree/adsk/feature/webgpu

-# Go into the root of usd source repo, if the folder name is "usd_repo"
+# Go into the root of usd source repo, if the folder name is "USD"
-cd usd_repo
+cd USD

 # Build USD with --build-target wasm , where "../build_dir" is your local build folder
-python3 ./build_scripts/build_usd.py --build-target wasm ../build_dir
+python3 ./build_scripts/build_usd.py --build-target wasm --onetbb ../build_dir
 ```

 This also builds the UsdViewWeb application, which you can use to test Hydra Storm with the WebGPU backend.